-- (1) How take the initiative to help your faculty improve their proposals - (2) Basic proposal writing and editing strategies - (3) How to identify and fix common proposal problems - (4) How to give meaningful and objective feedback to faculty on their drafts
+- 1. The roles you can play in helping faculty improve their proposals - 2.
+Basic proposal writing and editing strategies - 3.
+How to identify and fix common problems - 4.
+How to give meaningful and positive feedback to faculty on their drafts.